freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/coil-manager.md

 ---
+uid: coil_manager
+title: Coil Manager
 description: VPE's coil manager lets you hook up the coils of the playfield to the gamelogic engine.
 ---
 # Coil Manager

 On a real pinball table most moving parts, including the flippers, are triggered by [coils](https://en.wikipedia.org/wiki/Inductor) (also called [solenoids](https://en.wikipedia.org/wiki/Solenoid)).
-In VPE it's the job of the [gamelogic engine](~/creators-guide/manual/gamelogic-engine.md) to trigger them when needed.
+In VPE it's the job of the [gamelogic engine](xref:gamelogic_engine) to trigger them when needed.

 Just as the coils are physically wired to the power driver board on a regular machine they can be virtually connected in VPE using the coil manager under *Visual Pinball -> Coil Manager*.